 Building volume too quickly after an overuse is the biggest mistake that runners make.
 The most common advice I have heard is that you should “run until it starts hurting, then stop and walk back home”.
 Unfortunately, if you run to the point where your pain returns, it is already too late.
 You will have stirred up your injury enough to need another window of rest to let the acute symptoms settle down again.

-This guide on how to return to running after injury summarises how to rank your pain level from 1 – 10, and how to use that number to guide your return to running.
+If you are at the point when you can add in a small amount of running, then this guide on how to return to running after injury summarises how to rank your pain level from 1 – 10, and how to use that number to guide your return to running.

 If you have an overuse injury that is stopping you from running, and you have been told you need weeks or months of rest, then I suggest that there might be another way.